 Dear Waldorf friends in East and West, North and South,

-Now we wish you all the best for the current school year, and abundant energy and joy to plan and pursue numerous good ideas for implementing your own activities in the anniversary year.
+Now we wish you a merry Christmas, all the best for the new year, and abundant energy and joy to plan and pursue numerous good ideas for implementing your own activities in the anniversary year.

 Your Waldorf 100 team